The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

-Figure \ref{fig:comparative_log_scale} juxtaposes Iran’s publication trajectory with three peer groupings on a logarithmic scale, so that line \emph{slopes} approximate growth rates while levels track absolute scale.
+The comparative analysis in Figure 11, which juxtaposes trajectories on a logarithmic scale, provides the clearest visualization of the divergence.
+It reveals how small differences in growth \textit{rates} (slopes), when sustained over decades, compound into massive, permanent differences in \textit{level}.
 The vertical dashed line marks the 1979 breakpoint.

+Across all panels, the data demonstrates that (i) Iran’s pre-1979 slope was competitive, (ii) the post-1979 regime shift dramatically flattened this slope, raising its implied doubling time for roughly a decade and a half, and (iii) peers that maintained steep, low-doubling-time regimes (the Tigers; the Netherlands/Israel; later China) compounded into permanently higher levels.
+The resulting divergence is thus a consequence of \emph{rate differentials sustained over long horizons}, not merely one-off level shocks.

-\paragraph{Panel A (top): Iran vs. the Asian Tigers.} Before 1979, Iran’s slope is competitive—at times steeper than South Korea’s—and its level is comparable to Taiwan’s, indicating genuine pre-1979 momentum from a nontrivial base.
-Immediately after 1979, Iran’s curve flattens and dips, signalling a collapse in compounding; by contrast, South Korea, Taiwan, and Singapore enter multi-decadal high-slope regimes during the 1980s–1990s.
-This divergence in \emph{rates} explains why Iran’s strong 2000s recovery does not translate into convergence with the Tigers.
+This divergence in compounding growth is evident across all peer groups.
+In the comparison with the "Asian Tigers" (Panel A), Iran’s pre-1979 momentum is clear; its slope is competitive—at times steeper than South Korea’s—and its level is comparable to Taiwan’s.
+Immediately after 1979, Iran’s curve flattens and dips, signalling a collapse in compounding.
+By contrast, South Korea, Taiwan, and Singapore enter multi-decadal high-slope regimes during the 1980s–1990s.
+This fundamental divergence in \emph{rates} explains why Iran’s strong 2000s recovery does not translate into convergence.

-\paragraph{Panel B (middle): Iran vs. established/regional scientific systems (Netherlands, Israel, Greece).} The Netherlands and Israel trace mature, high-level trajectories with moderately rising slopes through the period—consistent with large, stable research systems that compound steadily rather than explosively.
-Greece shows a long run-up from a lower base, accelerating after European integration.
+Similarly, when compared to established systems (Panel B), the Netherlands and Israel trace mature, high-level trajectories with moderately rising slopes, consistent with large, stable research systems.
 Relative to this group, Iran’s post-1979 dip is distinctive: the level falls below Greece in the 1980s and only re-approaches the regional band after 2000.
-The key contrast is regime stability: the mature systems preserve low implied doubling times throughout the 1980s–1990s, whereas Iran shifts into a high-doubling-time regime and only partially reverses it later.
+The key contrast is regime stability: the mature systems preserve low implied doubling times throughout the 1980s–1990s, whereas Iran shifts into a high-doubling-time regime.

-\paragraph{Panel C (bottom): Iran vs. China—scale and regime change.} Iran and China start the 1960s–1970s in a broadly comparable order of magnitude; after 1979 their paths bifurcate.
-Iran experiences a trough and slow rebuild, while China undergoes a two-stage regime shift: a steepening in the late-1980s/1990s and an even steeper rise post-2000 that lifts the level by several orders of magnitude on the log scale.
-The persistent slope gap through the 1990s–2010s makes absolute catch-up arithmetically implausible for Iran even with robust 2000s growth.
+Finally, the comparison with China (Panel C) illustrates a bifurcation of paths.
+While Iran experiences a trough and slow rebuild, China undergoes a two-stage regime shift: a steepening in the 1990s and an even steeper rise post-2000.
+The persistent slope gap through the 1990s–2010s makes absolute catch-up arithmetically implausible for Iran, even with its robust 2000s growth.